DataJuggler/DataTier.Net/README.md

 # Updates & News

 Update 8.26.2026: I fixed a bug where a new project didn't have valid references (by recreating them).
+Also the ReferencesSet.References was switched to an ObservableCollection, and the method EnsureReferences was fixed.
+The EnsureReferences was actually what ensured it didn't work.
+Fun, Funner, Funnest code is when your fix is the culrpit.

 Update 8.24.2026: I fixed a bug where the Gateway.cs file could be not found in the Confirm Changes Control.